 2012-13: Hamilton skated for Edmonton AHL affiliate Oklahoma City in his second pro season.
 Caught in a numbers game early in the year due to the NHL lockout, his season came to a disappointing end after one playoff game when he suffered a knee injury in practice that required surgery.
 Hamilton scored 5 goals with 4 assists in 61 regular season games and was -10 with 10 penalty minutes.
 The Barons finished third in the South Division and reached the Western Conference finals.
 Hamilton had no points nor penalty minutes and was -1 in his only playoff game.

 Hamilton has solid offensive skills, but thrives in a power forward role.
 He excels at using his big frame effectively and efficiently.
-His defensive awareness is above average, particularly for a young player, and his willingness to get his nose dirty without taking unnecessary penalties will serve him well.
-He is the kind of hard working player who can contribute in any situation that coaches love.
+His defensive awareness is above average and his willingness to get his nose dirty without taking unnecessary penalties serves serve him well.
+He is the kind of hard working player who can contribute in any situation.

 Hamilton attended training camp with the Oilers before being assigned to AHL affiliate Oklahoma at the start of the 2014-15 season.
 Fully recovered from the serious knee injury he suffered at the end of the 2012-13 season that required surgery, he has career highs in goals and assists in his fourth season with the Barons.
 Not likely to match the high expectations associated with a second-round pick due to his setbacks, his play this season suggests he can one day be a serviceable lower line forward with some scoring potential at the NHL level.